Penobscot Indian Island Reservation: Government

 The Penobscot Tribe of Maine is headquartered in Indian Island, Maine.
 The tribal chief is Kirk Francis.
 The vice-chief is Mark Sockbeson.

 History

 The Penobscot people long inhabited the area between present-day Old Town and Bangor, and still occupy tribal land on the nearby Penobscot Indian Island Reservation.
 The first European to visit the site was probably the Portuguese Estêvão Gomes in 1524, who was working for Spain.
 He was followed by the French explorer Samuel de Champlain in 1605.
 Champlain was looking for the mythical city of Norumbega, thought to be where Bangor now lies.
+After a meeting with some Indians he dismissed the notion of such a city.
 French missionary priests settled among the Penobscot.
 This valley was contested between France and Britain into the 1750s; after Britain defeated France in the Seven Years' War, the territory became dominated by England.
 It was one of the last northern regions to become part of New England.
 One of the most important Penobscot chiefs was Madockawando.